consuldemocracy/consuldemocracy/docs/en/installation/docker.md

 ### Windows

-https://www.docker.com/get-started --> select Download for Windows with default options checked, and run.
+https://www.docker.com/get-started --> Under Docker Desktop, select Download for Windows with default options checked, and run.
 Should take ~5 minutes.

 If you encounter the "WSL 2 installation incomplete" error: